telerik/xaml-docs/controls/radcalendar/features/key-properties.md

 * __YearViewHeaderFormat__: Gets or sets the format for the header of the year view of the calendar.
 * __CenturyViewHeaderFormat__: Gets or sets the format for the header of the century view of the calendar.

-## Controling the MoveRight and MoveLeft buttons visibility
+## Controling the MoveRight and MoveLeft Buttons Visibility

 * __PreviousButtonVisibility__: Gets or sets the visibility of the __MoveLeft__ button.
 * __NextButtonVisibility__: Gets or sets the visibility of the __MoveRight__ button.